Windsor Charter Academy Farm-to-School Program

 • Sources local produce, including produce grown in our elementary school organic garden.

 Our Food Service Department is passionate about creating opportunities to educate students about food sourcing, gardening, food science, and basic cooking skills.
 Families are encouraged to get involved!
-If you are interested in volunteering in our kitchens or gardens, becoming a vendor, or have questions about our recipes, please contact Jeannine Davison, Director of Food Services.
+If you are interested in volunteering in our kitchens or gardens, becoming a vendor, or having questions about our recipes, please contact Jeannine Davison, Director of Food Services.

 Donate Now